YashaPushak/GPS/README.md

 of a line to suggest the parameter should be searched on a log scale.
 Currently this option is ignored by GPS.

-You may also optionall append a `#` followed by any text to the end of any line, will GPS will treat as a comment and ingore.
+You may also optionally append a `#` followed by any text to the end of any line, will GPS will treat this as a comment and ingore it.

-#### Conditional Parameters
+### Conditional Parameters

 GPS also accepts conditional parameters, which may be specified using the following syntax: